-Given its damaging effects on individuals and the EU's core principles, the necessity for a harmonised approach stands out clearly.
-The success of an EU-wide strategy largely depends on the extent to which Member States' values can strongly and uniformly be aligned in practice.
-This is inherently tied to the EU's legitimacy to tackle hatred and upholding fundamental rights and the rule of law.
-Thus, the main concern stretches beyond hate speech alone, becoming a question of how united the EU and, implicitly its Member States, stand around core values.
-Considering the growing global digitalisation, this question is even more salient.
+However, given the damaging effects of hate speech on individuals and the EU's core principles, which goes against the common values and fundamental rights established in Articles 2 and 6 of the TEU and the Charter, the necessity for a unified approach stands out clearly.
+The success of an EU-wide strategy largely depends on the extent to which Member States' values align strongly and uniformly in practice.
+These common values are essential, as they do not only give the EU the power but also the legitimacy to tackle hatred while upholding fundamental rights and the Rule of Law.
+Thus, the main concern stretches beyond technical remedies alone, questioning how genuinely shared and potent these values are in managing hate speech cohesively across the EU.